wp-plugins/register-plus-redux/readme.txt

 Major change to avoid conflicts

 = 3.7.2 =
-New featues, can use email address as username and validate text fields with regex
+New features, can use email address as username and validate text fields with regex